Kenya Children's Fund Seeks to Transform the Lives of Kenya's Impoverished Children

 KDS also strives to serve the community of Kinyago-Dandora through health care (AIDS awareness, family planning, etc.) and spiritual health programs in the evenings.
 Additionally, St. Stephen’s Anglican Church uses the school dining hall on Sunday mornings to conduct services in English and Swahili for more than 400 people in the community.

 Enabling the Children of Kenya: Secondary Education and Beyond

-Kenya Children’s Fund is completing construction of the Secondary School facilities.
-We currently have approximately 250 secondary students enrolled and in February of 2010 the first graduating class of KDS went out equipped for further opportunities.
-It is our policy to help graduating students to continue their studies at Christian institutions such as Daystar University or enable them to learn professional skills in a quality trade school.
+Kenya Children’s Fund has completed construction of the Secondary School facilities.
+We currently have approximately 200 secondary students enrolled and in February of 2010 the first graduating class of KDS went out equipped for further opportunities.
+It is our policy to help graduating students to continue their studies at University or enable them to learn professional skills in a quality trade school.

 Kenya Children’s Fund’s biggest accomplishments to date: